spsforks/SCons-scons-wiki/Rearchitecture-UseCases.md

 (((JGN: could easily toss in more depth to the hierarchy by adding a project level with multiple projects, each with their own includes, sources, _etc._, or subdirectories of sources feeding up to a library or program.
 Or both, for that matter.)))
 (((SK:  Good start.)))

 (((JGN: If I were designing this program, and it's really too early to do that, I'd make the control file be Python, just like a SConscript, with a repertoire of building blocks that it could mix and match, and the ability to specify, uh, call them content creators (_i.e._, some form of callback) that could tailor a particular building block to suit.
 Some of the building blocks would create certain kinds of files (headers and sources and Java, oh my!), while others would create directories of files, and others would build trees of SConscripts in the directories.
 Each building block would return something self-descriptive, so that most of the time, all the test builder had to do was pass a list of lower-level blocks to a higher-level builder.
-Lots and lots and <ins>lots</ins> of details to work out, but there's the 10,000 meter overview.)))
+Lots and lots and *lots* of details to work out, but there's the 10,000 meter overview.)))

 ## Top-level SConstruct